sharat87/sharats.me/content/posts/2022-06-17-peeking-into-https-traffic-with-a-proxy.md

 This has culminated in creating the PR [#14207](https://github.com/appsmithorg/appsmith/pull/14207/files).
 This PR contains a fer QoL improvements over the solution above.

 1. We install `ca-certificates-java`, so that when we run `update-ca-certificates`, they are also installed into the JVM truststore.
-This is important since, one, Java maintains its own truststore (like Firefox), and two, Appsmith's server runs on the JVM so we need this there as well.
+This is important since, one, Java maintains its own truststore (like Firefox), and two, Appsmith's server runs on the JVM, so we need this there as well.

 2. We provide support for a `ca-certs` folder in the volume, where users can drop any root cert files which will be auto-added on container startup.